 Seeing wild birds visit your backyard can be a joy, but bird feeders can disrupt populations and also increase the risk of disease, window strikes, predation, and conflicts with rodents and other wildlife attracted to the feeders.

 For example, a January outbreak of Salmonella resulted in many sick pine siskins in the Lower Mainland and south Vancouver Island.
 The disease is easily spread when birds come together at bird feeders.
 More than 50 pine siskins have been admitted to Wild ARC in December and so far in January, with many showing signs of disease but few surviving due to the severity of their condition.

-If you see sick birds at your feeder or in the area, immediately remove or clean your bird feeders to help curb the disease.
+If you see sick birds at your feeder or in the area, immediately remove your bird feeders and keep them down for one to two weeks before putting them back up clean and full of fresh seed.
 Sick birds may appear lethargic, unusually “fluffed up”, and show signs of irritation around the eyes.
 Contact the BC SPCA at 1-855-622-7722 for advice or for help finding your local wildlife rehabilitation centre.

 Prevent disease outbreaks by regularly cleaning your feeder: